arrowtype/keebio-nyquist-minimalist-case/README.md

 I used a fine-grit sandpaper to roughen the internal surface of the plates, to improve diffusion of lights.

 But, to be honest, I don't always use the underglow lights now, so I would maybe order a different color if I were to order again.

+## Suggestions

+I wish I would have installed mill-max hotswap sockets, to allow me to more easily iterate on case designs with top plates.
+I now have to either order a second Nyquist, or desolder my original switches, if I want to test my experimental case design.
+What a pain!

+If you make this, best of luck to you!